 Sem Sælands vei 7

-The research group BESD serves to develop research-based knowledge about a diversity of psychosocial difficulties, reasons for the difficulties, and relevant interventions in the both of national and international contexts.
+The research group BESD serves to develop research-based knowledge about a diversity of psychosocial difficulties, reasons for these difficulties, and relevant interventions in both national and international contexts.

 The main focus of COSER is the relationship between education and today's complex sustainable development issues.